centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 contact_groups               This is a list of the short names of the :ref:`contact groups <obj_def_contactgroup>` that
                              should be notified whenever there are problems (or recoveries) with this service.
 Multiple contact groups should be separated by commas.
-You must specify at least one contact or contact group in each service definition. stalking_options             This directive determines which service states "stalking" is enabled for.
-Valid options are a combination of one or more of the following: o = stalk on OK states, w = stalk on WARNING states, u = stalk on UNKNOWN states, and c = stalk on
+You must specify at least one contact or contact group in each service definition. timezone                     Time zone of this service.
-                             CRITICAL states.
-More information on state stalking can be found :ref:`here <state_stalking>`. timezone                     Time zone of this service.
 All times applied to this service (time periods, downtimes, ...) will be affected by this option.
 ============================ =========================================================================================================================